 Well, Metamucil isn’t really a weight loss supplement and nor its endorsed as one.
 It’s just a fiber supplement and we have already stated a few times above what fiber can do for your body.
-The satiety, that one feels due to fiber intake, could encourage regularity and some weight loss for someone who is on diet, but no for everyone.
-Also, remember that Metamucil is a fiber laxative that creates the bulk in the stool necessary for it to easily pass through the body.
+The satiety, that one feels due to fiber intake, could encourage regularity and some weight loss for someone who is on diet, but not for everyone.
+Also, remember that Metamucil is a fiber laxative that creates the bulk of the stool necessary for it to easily pass through the body.

 How long does it take for Metamucil to work?

 If you are going to use it as a weight loss supplement, we suggest that you don’t.
 It’s not a weight loss but just a fiber-based supplement.
 But if you want a healthy gut, we won’t tell you not to use it either.